jlaurentpdx/jojos-kitchen/planning/plan-day2.md

 * Open yesterday's repo in VSCode
 * Create a new branch:
     git checkout -b lab-07-cart
-* Add new files and folders:
+* Add new files and folders - there are steps below for each of these, but you can save time by making them all at once:
     * In root directory:
         * `utils.js`
     * New `cart/` folder: